 It gets difficult to diagnose it as individuals with anorexia often attempt to hide the disorder.
 But it can be diagnosed by physical examination, several basic blood tests, and enquiring about the patient from their family members and friends.

 An early diagnosis and treatment increase the chance of a good outcome.

-Counseling includes CBT, which focuses on changing the way the person thinks about themself, food or body image and as a result develop effective ways of dealing with stressful difficult situations.
+Counseling includes CBT, which focuses on changing the way the person thinks about themself, food, or body image and as a result, develops effective ways of dealing with stressful difficult situations.